anduril/sample-app-ais-integration-grpc/README.md

 ```

 #### Verify your output
-Navigate to your Lattice UI and verify that the vessel entities are displayed in the common operational picture.
+Navigate to your Lattice UI and verify that the vessel entities are displayed.

 Congrats!
 You've successfully used the Lattice SDK to create and publish entities to Lattice!